 - bone bruise

 - poor posture when walking or running

-- bone cyst, a solitary fluid-filled cyst in a bone
+- bone cyst, which is a solitary, fluid-filled cyst in a bone

-- osteomyelitis, an infection of the bone or bone marrow leads to inflammation of the bone
+- osteomyelitis, an infection of the bone or bone marrow

 Most people recover with conservative treatments within months.

-Treatment options include:
+Treatment options include the following:

-- Non-steroidal anti-inflammatory drugs (NSAIDs) can reduce pain and swelling.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) can reduce pain and swelling.

 - Athletic taping gives the bottom of the foot better support.

-If nothing else works, a surgeon may detach the plantar fascia from the heel bone.
+During surgery, a surgeon may detach the plantar fascia from the heel bone.
 There is a risk that this may weaken the arch of the foot.